RobinNygren/Komponent-bibliotek/README.md

 # React Expandable Sidebar Component

-This component provides an expandabke sidebar that toggles between expanded and collapsed state based on mouseover events.
+This component provides an expandable sidebar that toggles between expanded and collapsed state based on mouseover events.

 Written in Typescript and its integratable into any React project.